-But since $\mathfrak{q}$ is one-dimensional, we see that this $E_2$-page is concentrated in the columns $p=0,1$, thus the differential $d_2$ is trivial and the spectral sequence collapses at the $E_2$-page.
+Since $\mathfrak{q}$ is one-dimensional, this $E_2$-page is concentrated in the columns $p=0,1$, thus the differential $\dd_2$ is trivial and the spectral sequence collapses at the $E_2$-page.
 Since in general this spectral sequence converges to $H^q(\Lie{g},M)$, we get that

 But $\Box$